Khenpo Sodargye

-Khenpo Sodargye (Tibetan：མཁན་པོ བསོད་དར་རྒྱས；Chinese:索达吉堪布) is one of the most eminent contemporary Buddhist masters, and was born in the eastern region of Tibet known as Kham in 1962.
+Khenpo Sodargye (Tibetan：མཁན་པོ བསོད་དར་རྒྱས；Chinese: 索达吉堪布) is a contemporary Buddhist master, and was born in the eastern region of Tibet known as Kham in 1962.
 Khenpo is a Tibetan lama, a Buddhist scholar and teacher, a prolific translator into Chinese, and a modern Buddhist thinker renowned across Asia and the west for his interest in the integration of traditional Buddhist teachings with worldwide issues and modern life.

 Career

 In 1985 Khenpo was ordained at Larung Buddhist Institute, the largest Buddhist academy of its kind in the world, which is in present-day Sichuan province of the PRC.
 He trained closely with Khenchen Jigme Phuntsok Rinpoche, one of the great luminaries of his generation.

 Khenpo Sodargye studied the traditional course of philosophical treatises and also received the entire corpus of Tibetan Buddhist transmissions.(These teachings include the five principle treatises on Madhyamaka, Prajnaparamita, Abhidharma, Vinaya, and Buddhist Logic, as well as the Great Perfection, Kalachakra, and Mipham Rinpoche's Guhyagarbha Tantra and Longchenpa's Seven Treasuries and Trilogy of Finding Comfort and Ease.)
 He was eventually placed in charge of the Institute where he became one of the principal teachers.
 He also served as Jigme Phuntsok Rinpoche’s main translator for Chinese disciples and was assigned by Rinpoche to teach them.